unibz-FoP-I/2022-lab9-template/README.md

 At the moment, the program simply reads all lines, stores it temporarily in a `StreetData` record (defined in `street.h`), prints it, and moves on to the next line.
 Thus the plan is to implement the following tasks:

-1. Define a datatype for a linked list with street data records, and store all street data records in such a list.
+1. **Store ...:**Define a datatype for a linked list with street data records, and store all street data records in such a list.

-2. Let the user input a municipality and street name in one language, and search in the list for its translation.
+2. ***... and search:***: Let the user input a municipality and street name in one language, and search in the list for its translation.
 (You can fix one direction of translation, Italian to German or the other way around.)

-3. Bonus exercise: The search for the right street data record would be more efficient if one would maintain a list of municipalities, and for each municipality a list of its streets.
+3. *Bonus exercise*: The search for the right street data record would be more efficient if one would maintain a list of municipalities, and for each municipality a list of its streets.
 For the translation, one could then first search the right municipality, and afterwards the streets in this municipality, rather than always searching through all streets in all towns.
-Define a data structure that maintains the data in this format, store the data in this format, and use it in the search.
+Define a data structure that maintains the data in this format, and use it to store the data and search the list.